 Security orchestration, automation, and response (SOAR) platforms coordinate security tools and automate common workflows.
 When a suspicious event occurs, SOAR platforms can automatically gather additional context, enrich alerts with threat intelligence, and execute initial response actions.

 Routine tasks consume enormous analyst time.
 Investigating alerts often involves checking the same data sources repeatedly: reviewing firewall logs, querying threat intelligence feeds, and checking user account activity.
-Automation handles these mechanical steps, freeing analysts for work requiring human judgment.
+Automation handles these mechanical steps, freeing analysts for work requiring human judgement.
 Comprehensive vulnerability scanning services provide automated continuous assessment that feeds into your security operations workflow.

 Playbooks codify response procedures into automated workflows.
 When an alert fires indicating potential malware infection, the playbook might automatically isolate the affected system, collect forensic data, and notify the incident response team.
-Consistency improves, and response times shrink.
+Consistency improves and response times shrink.

 William Fieldhouse, Director of Aardwolf Security Ltd, notes: “Automation handles the repetitive work that burns out security analysts.
 But it’s not a replacement for skilled humans.
 The goal is augmentation, not replacement.
 Automation handles what it can while escalating complex decisions to experts.”